 How long does it take to develop a new ink and what process do you follow?

-To develop a new coding and marking ink can take between 12 and 18 months depending on how complex the formulation is.
-It can take up to 24 months to develop our digital printing inks as we need to develop seven colours simultaneously.
+Developing a new coding and marking ink can take between 12 and 18 months depending on how complex the formulation is.
+It can take up to 24 months to develop our digital printing inks as we need to develop seven colors simultaneously.

 "Domino’s product creation process begins with understanding our customers and their needs.
 Once we have established an understanding of what the customer needs from their ink and we understand the substrate that is being printed, we can then assess the technical requirements.
 An example being an ink that is only visible under UV for traceability purposes."

 The first step is a feasibility study, where we investigate creative solutions to the technical challenges the project poses – this results in the delivery of a proof of concept design.
 The next step is to optimize this proof of concept formulation to ensure performance both on the surfaces that need to be printed and within the printing system.
 We achieve this by testing against rigorous design standards as well as engaging with designed experiments to help us understand the boundary conditions of our products.
 We obtain some relevant product samples from our customers which we use to test the performance of the new ink designs so we can demonstrate that they should be suitable for use in their intended applications.
 We also trial our new ink formulations at some of our customer sites to ensure that the assumptions we make during our laboratory testing work in a real-world production environment.